 Plan for your kids’ futures

 Your kids mean the world to you – we get it.
 But their education doesn’t have to come at the expense of your retirement.
 As part of your retirement planning, consider setting up a separate savings account to fund things like your kids’ education fees, so you don’t have to dip into your retirement fund.
+As an alternative, aggressively paying down your home loan may give you access to a re-draw facility which could assist with education costs down the track.

 Show your children how and why you’re cutting back on discretionary spending (meals out, trips to the movies) to make their long-term goals (like getting a job) a priority.
 They’re never too young to develop a healthy understanding of finances and budgeting.